ritchielrez/dotfiles-new/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

 Great!!
 Now you should be able to use all of configs!
-If you want to stage, commit and
+If you want to **stage, commit** and
-do git command on this repository, instead of providing arguments to `git`.
+do git commands on this repository.
+Instead of providing the arguments to `git`.
 Provide them
 to the `dotfiles` alias, which we have setted up.
 Show let's suppose I want to check
-*status* of this repositor, I run `dotfiles status`, instead of `git status`.
+*status* of this repository, I run `dotfiles status`, instead of `git status`.